 This post is a first for me.
 I had such a great conversation following a question I posted on facebook, that I just had to repost it here for safe keeping.
 This was the question:

-A.S.- "Yes! mostly generational thing...factors are more things to distract us from our "duties" maybe I'm just speaking for myself, but with tv, cell phones, unlimited minutes on home phones, computers...and yes facebook...I look around and see that I need to do a load of laundry, but wait...I need to check e-mail or voicemail or whatever first.
+"Yes! mostly generational thing...factors are more things to distract us from our "duties" maybe I'm just speaking for myself, but with tv, cell phones, unlimited minutes on home phones, computers...and yes facebook...I look around and see that I need to do a load of laundry, but wait...I need to check e-mail or voicemail or whatever first.
 Humm...this is making me want to become unplugged!
 Thanks for the thought provoking question Sarah!"

 T.L.- "Yes!
 But I have no answers."